 Remember those soccer jerseys or robotics team shirts with a bunch of logos on the back?
 Why not ask local businesses to sponsor your online Givebutter campaign, too?
 Hundreds, if not thousands, of people will be visiting your campaign, which is an excellent advertising opportunity for local businesses to show their support for your cause.
 Givebutter donors can customize their donation with a name, image and message, so corporate sponsors can display their business name and logo prominently on the Supporters Feed.

 As you now know, the majority of donors give simply because they are asked -- so it's critical that you follow up with everyone at least once before the end of the campaign and update them on your progress.
-Hopefully you've exceeded your goal (if you have one) by the end of your campaign, but remember that you will still keep the money you raise regardless.
-At any point during your campaign, you can withdraw the money you've raised directly to a bank account or debit card, or by requesting a check though the "Payouts" tab of your dashboard.
+Hopefully, you've exceeded your goal (if you have one) by the end of your campaign, but remember that you will still keep the money you raise regardless.
+At any point during your campaign, you can withdraw the money you've raised directly to a bank account or debit card, or by requesting a check through the "Payouts" tab of your dashboard.

 We've got your back